avaframe/AvaFrame/docs/testing.rst

 This test is based on a Riemann problem, where the initial condition is described by two different states that are separated by a discontinuity.
 In :cite:`FaMa2012` exact solutions are derived for this problem, based on the Savage-Hutter model to describe the granular flow.
-Here, we provide an implementation of two of the seven cases presented in :cite:`FaMa2012`.
+Here, we provide an implementation of one of the seven cases presented in :cite:`FaMa2012`.
-In Test 2, the initial velocity is zero and a granular mass is suddenly released and flows downslope, whereas in Test 3 the release thickness is constant over the domain, however there is a discontinuity in velocity.
-The upper part is has an initial velocity of the same magnitude, however in reverse direction, i.e. introducing a separation of the release mass.
+In Test 2, the initial velocity is zero and a granular mass is suddenly released and flows downslope.
-For further details have a look at the module ``ana1Test`` and the Section :ref:`moduleana1Tests:Dambreak`.
+For further details have a look at the module :py:mod:`ana1Tests.damBreak` and the Section :ref:`moduleana1Tests:Dambreak`.